Mephiles/torntools_extension/README.md

 **API requests**:
   - 4 main requests once per minute.
 1 request for user's data every 15 seconds
   - 1 request per search in Market tab
+  - 1 request to TornStats when fetching Player Stats (max 25/minute)
+  - 1 request to TornStats when fetching Gym Stats (max 25/minute)

 Don't like something?
 Turn it off in the settings and use the features you do like.